 Excited State 1: Singlet-A" 4.3767 eV 283.28 nm f=0.0000 <S**2>=0.000

-Thus, the ground state to first excited state absorption is at 283.28 nm, computed via the linear-response approach.
+Thus, the ground state to first excited state absorption is at 283.28 nm (4.38 eV), computed via the linear-response approach.

 Here is the energy of first excited state—at the ground state optimized geometry—from the non-equilibrium solvation state-specific calculation:

-Subtracting this energy from the ground state energy (from step 1) gives the ground state to first excited state absorption including the state-specific solvation correction: at 277.69 nm.
+Subtracting this energy from the ground state energy (from step 1) gives the ground state to first excited state absorption including the state-specific solvation correction: at 277.70 nm (4.47 eV).

 Step 4: Relaxation of the excited state geometry.
 Next, we perform a TD-DFT geometry optimization, with equilibrium, linear response solvation, in order to find the minimum energy point on the excited state potential energy surface.
 Since this is a TD-DFT optimization, the program defaults to equilibrium solvation.
-As is typical of such cases, the molecule has a plane of symmetry in the ground state but the symmetry is broken in the excited state, so the ground state geometry is perturbed slightly to break symmetry at the start of the optimization.
-We retrieve the geometry and other data from the checkpoint file from Step 2:
+As is typical of such cases, the molecule has a plane of symmetry in the ground state but the symmetry is broken in the excited state, so we compute the excited state force constants at the initial geometry (CalcFC) and turn off symmetry (NoSymm).
+We retrieve the geometry and other data from the checkpoint file from Step 2 to begin the optimisation:

 Here are the results for the first excited state after the geometry optimization of first excited state in solution (equilibrium geometry):

-Step 5: Vibrational frequencies of the excited state structure.
-Now we run a frequency calculation to verify that the geometry located in step 4 is a minimum.
+Note that we included also the calculation of the vibrational frequencies of the excited state (Opt Freq).
+This way we verified that the geometry located in the excited state optimization job step is a minimum.
 The results could also be used as part of a Franck-Condon calculation if desired.
-This is a numerical frequency calculation.

-Here is the energy of first excited state—at its optimized geometry—from the equilibrium solvation state-specific calculation:
+Here is the energy of first excited state—at its optimized geometry—from the equilibrium solvation External Iteration state-specific calculation:

-The difference between the energies from steps 6 and 7 gives the vertical emission energy.
-In this case, the first excited state to ground state emission, including the state-specific solvation correction, is at 396.63 nm.
+The difference between the energies from steps 5 and 6 gives the vertical emission energy.
+In this case, the first excited state to ground state emission, including the Corrected linear-response state-specific solvation correction, is at 400.79 nm (3.09 eV).

-Steps 1, 2, and 4 would be sufficient to compute the excitation and emission energies in the gas-phase (along with step 5 to confirm the nature of stationary point).
+Steps 1, 2, and 4 would be sufficient to compute the excitation and emission energies in the gas-phase.
 They are not sufficient when solvent effects are included because the energies computed in step 4 correspond to the ground state solvent reaction field, while the emission takes place in the reaction field created in response to the excited state charge distribution.
-This is what is accounted for properly in steps 6 and 7.
+This is what is accounted for properly in steps 5 and 6.